“Mag thumb,” “Garand thumb,” “stick-yourself-with-a-target-tack thumb”—forget all that.

-Mag thumb, “Garand” thumb, “stick-yourself -with-a-target-tack” thumb – forget all that.
-Every shooter knows you need a good pair of shooting gloves to protect your digits at the range.
-We live n’ breathe gloves at Range Often, so we set out to find the best gloves available.
+Any experienced shooter will tell you that a good pair of gloves is necessary to protect your fingers while using a firearm at the shooting range.
+Here at Range Often, we set out to find the best shooting gloves available on the market.
 Our guys and gals took out different mitts to the local range, the skeet shoot, the hunting blind, and everywhere in between.
-We only offer a select few gloves, because we only sell gear that we'd personally use and trust when our fingers are on the trigger.
+We only offer a select few because we only sell gear that we'd personally use and trust when our fingers are on the trigger.

-Check out our Guide to Shooting Gloves.
-We cover material, fit, features, and what's best for the range in terms of material, fit, and features.
+Check out our guide to tactical shooting gloves.
+We cover what's best for the range in terms of material, fit, and features.

-It's tough finding a good pair of gloves.
-After field-testing some top contenders, we found many gloves just don't fit well, they get in the way of a proper grip and trigger pull, or they're hot n' sweaty.
-So, we stuck to one or two gloves that are trusted by LEOs and military, like the PIG Deltas.
-We also decided to make what we humbly believe to be the perfect shooting glove.
-Check out the Range Often-branded pair and you'll find it has everything you need packed into a perfect fit with a great pricetag.
+It's tough finding a good pair of tactical gloves.
+After field-testing some top contenders, we found many just don't fit well, they get in the way of a proper grip and trigger pull, or they're hot n' sweaty to wear.
+So, we stuck to one or two that are trusted by LEOs and the military, like the PIG Deltas.
+We also decided to make what we humbly believe to be the perfect pair of shooting gloves.
+Check out the Range Often-brand shooting glove and you'll find it has everything you need packed into a perfect fit with a great price tag.

-When you pick out a pair of gloves, be sure to record the length and width measurements of your hand.
-Nobody wants a frumpy glove, or one that’s too tight.
+When you pick out a pair, be sure to record the length and width measurements of your hand.
+Nobody wants a frumpy glove, or one glove that’s too tight.
 To determine your length, measure the distance from the tip of your middle finger to the base of your palm.
 To determine width, measure the circumference around the widest part of your knuckles.

-Reference the chart below to determine your glove size.
-This chart is specific to PIG's Full Dexterity Gloves but can be used to determine your hand size for all other available shooting gloves:
+Reference the chart below to determine your size.
+This chart is specific to PIG's Full Dexterity Gloves but can be used to determine your hand size for all other available tactical shooting gloves:

 We are a national retailer of individual components and not all products depicted on this website are legal in every state.
 Shipping of various products found on this website are prohibited to some states (such as California, Connecticut, District of Columbia, Hawaii, New Jersey, New York, Rhode Island, and Washington).
 The information, pictures, text or products presented on this website are not a representation by us, and should not be understood by you, that any product or completed firearm is legal to assemble or own in your state of residence.
 We encourage each and every builder to perform their own research about the state and federal laws that apply to them.
 It is your responsibility to understand the law and we encourage you to consult with an attorney or your local ATF representative.